 - Dijon Mustard: I promise the flavor is not strong, but boy does the two teaspoons of dijon mustard add the best tangy-ness and flavor in place of anchovies.

 - Pickle Juice: This is my secret ingredient to make this healthy caesar dressing taste better than the real thing!
 There are NO anchovies!

 - Garlic Cloves: I mean, garlic makes everything taste better.
 We need two cloves.

 - Romaine Hearts: You need three romaine hearts which is about 5 – 6 cups of chopped.
 It’s light, crisp, and refreshing – the perfect base for this caesar salad.

 - Cherry Tomatoes: I love the taste of sweet cherry tomatoes.
 Add in 1 cup for the best flavor!

 - Parmesan Cheese: You can’t have a caesar salad without shredded or shaved parmesan cheese.
 Add in 1/3 cup!

 Blackened salmon caesar salads are so easy to make in under 20 minutes.
-Here are detailed step-by-step instructions for any level cook:
+Here are detailed step-by-step instructions with pictures for any level cook: